Liver tumor: Hepatic adenoma

 Hepatocellular adenomas (also called hepatocellular adenoma) are rare benign liver tumors made up of hepatocytes, with estimates indicating hepatocellular adenomas make up 2% of liver tumors.
 They are most common in women using contraceptives or hormone replacement therapies containing estrogen, women who are pregnant, or people mis-using steroids.
 They are also associated with glycogen storage diseases (subtypes I and III), and newer studies are suggesting that diabetes, obesity, high blood pressure, and dyslipidemia are risk factors for hepatic adenomas.

 Hepatocellular adenomas are most often asymptomatic and often found incidentally on imaging.
 However, if signs and symptoms are present they include non-specific abdominal pain, yellowing of skin, and higher than normal gamma glutamyl transferase and alkaline phosphatase laboratory values.
 They are, in most cases, located in the right hepatic lobe and are frequently seen as a single lesion.
 Their size ranges from 1 to 30 cm.
 They can be difficult to diagnosis with imaging studies alone, because it can be hard to tell the difference between hepatocellular adenoma, focal nodular hyperplasia, and hepatocellular carcinoma.
 Molecular categorization via biopsy and pathological analysis aids in both diagnosis and understanding prognosis, particularly because hepatocellular adenomas have the potential to become malignant.
-It is important to note, percutaneous biopsy should be avoided, because this method can lead to bleeding or rupture of the adenoma.
+Percutaneous biopsy should be avoided, because this method can lead to bleeding or rupture of the adenoma.
 The best way to biopsy suspected hepatic adenoma is via open or laparoscopic excisional biopsy.